 Sofia public transportation is pretty reliable and inexpensive, especially the metro.
 Ideally, you should consider accommodation options with easy access to the metro, mainly if outside the city center.

-Accommodation is also pretty affordable in Sofia, but there are options for all budgets.
-There are many accommodation options in Sofia, for a fraction of what a hotel room cost in Western Europe.
+Accommodation is also pretty affordable in the capital, but there are options for all budgets.
+There are many accommodation options in the city, for a fraction of what a hotel room cost in Western Europe.
 The options are varied and numerous, from budget hostels to luxury hotels.

 Best Time of the Year to Visit Sofia and Bulgaria

-Winter is great in Sofia if you are coming to Bulgaria for skiing.
+Winter is great in Bulgaria if you are coming for skiing.
 The Vitosha ski resort is pretty close to the city and is also affordable.
 Bulgaria is one of the cheapest ski destinations in Europe.

 Spring and the beginning of autumn are great for sightseeing, and prices are very inviting.
 For those coming in summer, the weather is usually warm yet pleasant, however, some weeks can be extremely hot.